On 1st August 2017, a new Bitcoin fork was created called Bitcoin Cash.

 6. How should I enter this into Bitcoin.Tax?

 Go to the Income tab for 2017 and manually add a new row for the amount of BCH you now own.
 This will often be the amount of BTC you held beforehand, but you might want to split it up by wallet or exchange.
 So, for example, if you had 10 BTC in your Ledger wallet at the time of the fork and checked you have access to those 10 BCH, then you would add 10 BCH income.
-Enter zero "0" as the total value to set the zero cost-basis and defer the income to when they are sold, spent or traded.
+Bitcoin.Tax will put in the daily price, or if you enter zero "0" as the total value it will set a zero cost-basis and defer the income to when they are sold, spent or traded.

 Bitcoin.Tax is the leading capital gains and income tax calculator for Bitcoin and other digital currencies, calculating gains and losses for users since 2013.
 You can sign up for free at https://bitcoin.tax/signup.